sonata-project/SonataMediaBundle/docs/reference/form.rst

     }

-You also need to add a new template for the form component:
+You also need to add a new form theme template to twig configuration:

 .. code-block:: yaml